Moscowin Kavery: Critical reception

-A critic from Rediff.com wrote that "Moscowin Kaveri looks good.
+Pavithra Srinivasan from Rediff.com wrote that "Moscowin Kaveri looks good.
 But that's about all that can be said about it".
-The film was also reviewed by Mythily Ramachandran for Nowrunning, and Sify.
+Sify wrote, "It has no basic framework of cinema.
+The film is tackily executed and suffers from lack of a script, no cohesion between scenes making the viewers squirm in their seats".
+The film was also reviewed by Mythily Ramachandran for Nowrunning.